Gagandeep627/menu/README.md

 # menu
-to filter items on daily basis using jaavscript/
+to filter items on daily basis using jaavscript has upto four sections.